ThomasCEG/ThomasCEG.github.io/_pages/about.md

 About me
 ======

  I am an Assistant Professor of Econometrics at [University Paris Dauphine - PSL](https://leda.dauphine.fr).
 I am also an adjunct researcher at the [Chair of Climate Economics](https://www.chaireeconomieduclimat.org).
-In the calendar year 2024 I will additionally be a visiting professor at the Department of Quantitative Economics at Maastricht University, School of Business and Economics.
+In the calendar year 2024 I was additionally be a visiting professor at the Department of Quantitative Economics at Maastricht University, School of Business and Economics, and at the Department of Economics  at York University, Toronto.
 I work on theoretical and applied econometrics related to climate change and energy.
 My main research areas are time series econometrics (non-causal econometrics) and machine learning.
 I organised the [Dauphine Econometrics seminar](https://leda.dauphine.fr/fr/seminaire-externe/seminaires-thematiques.html).

 Employment
 ======

+- Oct.
+2024: Visiting Professor, Department of Economics at York University, Canada

-- 2024: Visiting Professor, Department of Quantitative Economics at Maastricht University, School of Business and Economics, Netherland
+- Feb.-Apr.
+2024: Visiting Professor, Department of Quantitative Economics at Maastricht University, School of Business and Economics, Netherland

 - 2022- Assistant Professor (Maître de Conférences), Université Paris-Dauphine PSL, France